truenas/middleware/docs/userguide/index.rst

 |                         |                |                                                                                                       |
 +-------------------------+----------------+-------------------------------------------------------------------------------------------------------+

+Click the "Rebuild Directory Service Cache" button if you add a user to LDAP who needs immediate access to FreeNAS®; otherwise this occurs automatically once a day as a cron job.

 **NOTE:** FreeNAS® automatically appends the root DN.
 This means that you should not include the scope and root DN when configuring the user, group, password, and machine suffixes.